akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 Godfrey nodded.
 “Do it.”

 Alard did not ask permission.
 He was already gesturing to a younger guard.
 The man wheeled his horse and rode back toward the castle.
 Alard caught Godfrey’s look and shrugged.
 “The King’s son does not travel without a watch.
-I was not ordered to come.
 I came because it is my duty to uphold what is right.”

 Godfrey said nothing, but his hand rested briefly on the man’s arm.

 ---

-### The First Night
+### Every creak wore a face I knew

+As they reached Stanwey hall, Beatrice heard nearby wild geese were on the river, undisturbed. *They were there before the old folks, before the Romans, before the Saxons, before the Normans.
+They will be there long after me.* Somehow it gave her a small comfort.

-The hall felt smaller than Beatrice remembered.
+Yet the hall felt smaller than Beatrice remembered.
 The fire had been banked, but the air still smelled of smoke and fear.
 The thatch above rustled with the night breeze, and the timber beams groaned – sounds she had known since childhood, but now they set her teeth on edge.

 Goosie waddled straight to the hearth, turned twice, and lay down with a sigh – but she did not honk, and when Beatrice stroked her, the goose only closed her eyes.